Should Investors Worry About J - GuruFocus.com

 Even if one insider is selling, that doesn’t mean that other insiders are bearish on the stock.
 Are other insiders selling the stock as well, or have the company’s top executives and owners been doing more buying recently?

-The insider transaction history for Johnson Controls International PLC shows than there have been 0 insiders buys in total over the past year.
-Meanwhile, there have been 8 insider sells over the same timeframe.
+The insider transaction history for Jazz Pharmaceuticals PLC shows than there have been 0 insiders buys in total over the past year.
+Meanwhile, there have been 48 insider sells over the same timeframe.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.